chatbotszakerto/drachtio-server/README.md

 The process can be installed as a Linux systemd or init script using the example script that can be found in [drachtio.service](drachtio.service) or [drachtio-init-script](drachtio-init-script).

 ## Configuring
-drachtio can be configured via a configuration file ([see sample config](drachtio.conf.xml), environment variables, or command-line arguments.
+drachtio can be configured via a configuration file ([see sample config](drachtio.conf.xml)), environment variables, or command-line arguments.
 The order of precedence is that command-line arguments will dictate, if provided; otherwise environment variables (if provided), and last of all the configuration file.
 This is on a parameter-by-parameter basis; i.e. one configuration option may be provided by environment variables, some others by command-line args, and the rest by a configuration file.

 ### Overview